containers/buildah/README.md

   make install
   buildah --help
 ```
-buildah uses `runc` to run commands when `buildah run` is used, or when `buildah build-using-dockerfile`
+Buildah uses `runc` to run commands when `buildah run` is used, or when `buildah build-using-dockerfile`
 encounters a `RUN` instruction, so you'll also need to build and install a compatible version of
-[runc](https://github.com/opencontainers/runc) for buildah to call for those cases.
+[runc](https://github.com/opencontainers/runc) for Buildah to call for those cases.

 ## Commands
 | Command                                              | Description                                                                                          |